nathanbraun/apy-zk-note-sync/README.md

 (which depend on the cards dealt and the "position" you're sitting in at the table — High Jack, Cutoff, etc) I could make these two notes:

-Note I like to use Cloze cards.
-My Anki Model for Cloze just has the one field:
+(Note I like to use Cloze cards.
+My Anki Model for Cloze just has the one field `text`).
-`text`.

 ```dp4s-anki.wiki
 ---